Best daily deals

 JBL might be known for its rugged Bluetooth speakers, but the JBL Tune 230NC TWS aims to bring the brand’s signature sound to earbuds, too.
 These earbuds boast a lightweight build, and the manufacturer claims the buds contain plenty of audio tricks.
 Marketing-speak aside, they feel a lot like many earbuds around today.
 But is the JBL Tune 230NC TWS good enough to earn a spot in your ears?

-Editor’s note: this JBL Tune 230NC TWS review was updated on October 5, 2023, to add new isolation and frequency response charts and to add the Jabra Elite 4 and Anker Soundcore Liberty 4 NC to alternatives.
+Editor’s note: this JBL Tune 230NC TWS review was updated on May 30, 2024, to add a new microphone frequency response chart, add the JBL Tune Buds to the alternatives, and answer more frequently asked questions.

 Workout enthusiasts will appreciate the lightweight build of the JBL Tune 230NC TWS and its ability to stay in the ears even during head movements and likely won’t mind that they lose their seal slightly.
 Commuters and workers who need to hear stop announcements will like the ability of the JBL Tune 230NC TWS to let in more ambient noise if desired.